apostrophecms/content-upgrader/README.md

 ## Options

+### `--a3-project`

+**Required.** This must be the local filesystem path of your new A3 project, which must exist.

+### `--a3-db`

+**Required.** This must be the MongoDB URI of your new A3 project.
+It will be **cleared and overwritten**.
+Currently there is no support for merging upgrade content with an existing A3 database.

+### `--drop`

+**Optional.** If at least one Apostrophe doc exists in the new A3 database, the task will exit with an error message unless this option is passed.

 ### `--skip-uploads`

-By default this tool will also copy media from `public/uploads` to the `public/uploads` folder of the A3 project, using `rsync`.
+By default this tool will also copy media from `public/uploads` to the `public/uploads` folder of the new A3 project, using `rsync`.
 You can skip this step with `--skip-uploads`.
-Note that **the actual contents of the folder won't change**, so feel free to copy it by other means, especially if you are using AWS S3 for media storage, etc.
+Note that **the actual contents of the folder don't typically require changes for A3**, so feel free to copy it by other means, especially if you are using AWS S3 for media storage, etc.

 ## Next steps